SebilleK/BubbleMap/README.md

 You can see the schema we're pushing to create our "bubblemap" database on **prisma/schema.prisma**

-Refresh your VSCode extension if you're using it, so you can see the database was just created.
+If you're using the suggested VSCode extension, refresh it.
+Then you should be able to see the database that was just created.

+3. Start the app

-Then, start up the app in development (with --watch) or normal mode:
+Finally, start up the app in development (with --watch) or normal mode:

 ```bash
 bun run dev # server restarts on code changes